 Video of the Day

 You will likely be able to resume exercise about two weeks after an appendectomy.
 However, it's important to follow your surgeon's specific instructions to avoid complications.

 Overview of the Procedure

 An appendectomy is a surgical procedure in which your appendix is removed from your body.
 The appendix is a small pouch attached to your large intestine.
-According to the National Digestive Diseases Information Clearinghouse (NDDIC), scientists are unsure of the function of the appendix, but removing it does not appear to affect a person's health.
 An appendectomy is usually done to treat appendicitis, which is a painful swelling and infection of the appendix.
 During the procedure, a small incision is made in your abdomen, the appendix is detached from surrounding tissue and removed, and the incision is closed.
 The operation usually takes between one and two hours.

-Appendectomy is an effective treatment for appendicitism and most patients resume their normal lives without any symptoms.
+Appendectomy is an effective treatment for appendicitis and most patients resume their normal lives without any symptoms.
 You can resume your normal diet as soon as possible.
 You may be prescribed antibiotics to fight infection.
-Take all you medicine even if you begin to feel better early.
+Take all your medicine even if you begin to feel better early.
 Full recovery usually takes about four to six weeks.